MTNA Benjamin Whitten Collegiate Chapter of the Year Award

 MTNA Collegiate Grants

-The purpose of the Collegiate Project Grant is to provide financial assistance to MTNA Collegiate Chapters for the development of the Chapter’s presence in the community through projects offering educational and professional development for collegiate members, as well as support and promotion of music in the community.
+The purpose of the Collegiate Enrichment Grant is to provide financial assistance of up to $750 to MTNA Collegiate Chapters for the development of the Chapter’s presence in the community through projects offering educational and professional development for collegiate members, as well as support and promotion of music in the community.
 Visit the MTNA Foundation website for more information.

 IMTA Collegiate Chapter Travel Grant

 IMTA financially supports your attendance at an MTNA event as an investment in the future of MTNA.
 You may use the grant for any expenses related to the Music Teachers National Association Conference or the MTNA Collegiate Symposium and are not required to document your expenses with receipts.
 We look forward to having you represent the collegiate chapters of Indiana at one (or both) of these events.